 There were 185 IPOs, which raised US$33.39 billion (Source: Wolters Kluwer), and 639 follow-on equity offerings, which raised US$167.65 billion (Source: Thomson Reuters).

 Foreign private issuers (FPIs) completed 40 US-registered IPOs, raising proceeds of US$7.06 billion (Source: Wolters Kluwer).

 At 31 December 2013, there were 51 companies that had filed within the prior 180 days with the SEC waiting to go public and seeking more than US$7.8 billion in combined gross proceeds (Source: Wolters Kluwer).
 This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 26 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
-In addition, in the first three quarters of 2012, there were about 80 companies that postponed their IPOs by formally withdrawing their registration statements from review by the SEC in 2013 (Source: Wolters Kluwer).
+In addition, in 2013, there were 46 companies that postponed their IPOs by formally withdrawing their registration statements from review by the SEC in 2013 (Source: Wolters Kluwer).